ferrocene/ferrocene/ferrocene/doc/user-manual/src/cli.rst

          context.
 Its documentation is presented for your convenience.

-      Code generation option ``inline-threshold`` indicates the default threshold for inlining a functions.
+      Code generation option ``inline-threshold`` indicates the default threshold for inlining a function.

       ``<threshold>`` must be an unsigned integer.